 - Click the ‘Resume updates‘ button at the top of the Windows Update interface.

 Restart is the last step in a PC’s update process which is automatically initiated.
 If, for some reason, the system does not restart, users can manually carry out the operation by clicking on the ‘restart now’ option on top of the Windows Update interface.

 Users can also control the restart time by scheduling it in the same UI.

 - Click on the ‘Change active hours’.

-- In after setting active hours timings, click on ‘Save’ option to apply the changes.
+- After setting active hours timings, click on the ‘Save’ option to apply the changes.

 By specifying start and end timings, users notify the system of active hours on the device so that it automatically restarts after an upgrade, without interrupting work.